ibm-cloud-docs/DataTransferService/about.md

 1. Select **Storage** > **Data Migration** > **Data Transfer**.
 2. From the **Action** menu of your device, select **request return**.

-This update alerts the {{site.data.keyword.BluSoftlayer}} technicians that you want the device to be disconnected and sent back to you.
+This update alerts the {{site.data.keyword.cloud_notm}} technicians that you want the device to be disconnected and sent back to you.

 ## Requesting an extension
 {: #request-extension}